jcorporation/myMPDos/README.md

 4. Adapt `bootstrap.txt`
 5. Boot your Raspberry Pi

-## Advanced usage

-### Building the image

-The `build.sh` script creates a qemu image, starts it and compiles myMPD and MPD.
-The resulting packages are integrated in a custom overlay for the default Alpine Linux Raspberry image.

-1. Create the image with `./build.sh build`
-2. Optionally run `./build.sh cleanup` to cleanup things

-### Test

-Qemu does not support a raspberry pi compatible network interface.
-Do not burn the image after test to the sd-card.
-After first start of an image all bootstrap files are removed.

-- Run `./image.sh start`

-### Build depedencies

-- Qemu (qemu-system-aarch64)
-- DHCP server in your network
-- Working internet connection
-- Standard linux tools

 ## Wiki
 For further information on installation and configuration, see the [myMPDos wiki](https://github.com/jcorporation/myMPDos/wiki).